 What does a Marine Surveyor do?

-Marine surveyors perform inspections of vessels of all types including pleasure craft, passenger vessels, tugboats, barges, dredges, oil rigs, ferries, cargo vessels and warships, as well as marine cargo, marine engines and facilities such as canals, drydocks, loading docks and more for the purpose of pre-purchase evaluation, insurance eligibility, insurance claim resolution and regulation compliance.
+Marine surveyors perform inspections of vessels of all types including pleasure craft, passenger vessels, tugboats, barges, dredges, oil rigs, ferries, cargo vessels and warships.
+This also extends to marine cargo, marine engines and facilities such as canals, drydocks, loading docks and more for the purpose of pre-purchase evaluation, insurance eligibility, insurance claim resolution and regulation compliance.

-There are many types of survey.
-It is not possible to list them all but some examples include:
+There are many types of surveys that you learn from being a Marine Surveyor.
+It is not possible to list them all but we have listed some examples below:

 - Valuation Surveys

 - Safety & Operational Surveys

 - Cargo Surveys